Quantum Monte Carlo for Gauge Fields and Matter without the Fermion Determinant: Supplementary Material

 It is also interesting to note that the presence of the large CDW order also indicates that the model develops a large chiral condensate $\bar{\psi} \psi$.
 For the model with staggered fermions, it is known that Gauss' Law explicitly breaks the $\mathbb{Z}_2$ chiral symmetry of the model, which consists of a single spatial lattice translation \cite{Banerjee:2012pg}.
 The chiral condensate is thus large at small temperatures and as one increases the temperature, the condensate smoothly decreases and is expected to vanish at large temperatures.
 Since this is a crossover, there is no sharp behaviour in the condensate.
 Moreover, due to this explicit breaking of the $\mathbb{Z}_2$ symmetry by the Gauss Law, the chiral condensate undergoes additive renormalization in the Schwinger model.
 A similar phenomenology also happens in our model, but since we have a four-fermi coupling instead of a mass term, it is non-trivial to match the two models quantitatively without doing an extensive program involving non-perturbative renormalization.
 Nevertheless, on comparing the bare chiral condensate at low temperatures on large lattices in the thermodynamic limit, with the corresponding values quoted for the Schwinger model in Fig 15 of \cite{Byrnes:2002nv}, we estimate that our model is equivalent to the Kogut-Susskind Schwinger model on the lattice with a bare mass of $a m \sim 0.38 - 0.40$.
 In \cref{fig:chicond} (top), we show how the chiral condensate approaches a smooth thermodynamic limit.
-Moreover, in the bottom panel of \cref{fig:chicond}, we also show the measurement of the chiral condensate with increasing temperatures until the condensate vanishes (and even becomes slightly negative at infinite temperatures), indicating a restoration of chiral symmetry at high temperatures.
+In the bottom panel of \cref{fig:chicond}, we also show the measurement of the chiral condensate with increasing temperatures until the condensate vanishes (and even becomes slightly negative at infinite temperatures), indicating a restoration of chiral symmetry at high temperatures.
 While it is qualitatively the same scenario in the Schwinger model \cite{Banuls:2016lkq}, we refrain from getting into a technical discussion about the technical aspects of the renormalized chiral condensates in this paper.
+Moreover, unlike the Schwinger model the $CP$ symmetry is not spontaneously broken in the phase with $V=2t$.
+This leaves open the possibility of accessing the quantum phase transition where $CP$ gets spontaneously broken by tuning other bare parameters in the Hamiltonian.